-‘Dragon Ball Super’: The Pros And Cons of Having Frieza As U7’s 10th Member [Opinion]
+‘Dragon Ball Super’: The Pros And Cons Of Having Frieza As U7’s 10th Member [Opinion]

 Dragon Ball Super has recently shaken the foundations of its fanbase by teasing that Majin Buu, the 10th Universe 7 fighter, would not be participating in the upcoming Tournament of Power.
-Instead of the beloved pink fighter, leaks of upcoming episode summaries revealed that the anime would be replacing Buu with Frieza, who would be resurrected for 24 hours just so he could participate in the Tournament of Power.
+Instead of the beloved pink fighter, leaks of upcoming episode summaries revealed that the anime would be replacing Buu with Frieza, who would be resurrected for 24 hours just so he could participate in the multiverse battle royale.

 — Joe™ (@TanookiKuribo) May 14, 2017

-But first, let’s discuss the pros of having Frieza fight with the Universe 7 team.
+But first, let’s discuss the possible rationale of Frieza fighting with the Universe 7 team.
 For one, Frieza is arguably one of the most formidable villains that the Z fighters have ever faced in the past.
-Back in Dragon Ball Z, he was the cause of the near-extinction of the Saiyan Race, and he got really close wiping out Nameks too.
+Back in Dragon Ball Z, he was the cause of the near-extinction of the Saiyan Race, and he got really close to wiping out Namekians too.
 Ultimately, Frieza’s fall was attributed to Goku, who transformed into a Super Saiyan in order to finally destroy the malevolent character.

 However, Frieza’s cons do outweigh his pros.
 Inasmuch as he is immensely strong, he is also incredibly unpredictable and just pure evil.
-Among the villains of Dragon Ball Z, Frieza was the one who is really just evil for the fun of it, committing genocide just because he wanted to.
+Among the villains of Dragon Ball Z, Frieza was the one who was really just evil for the fun of it, committing genocide just because he wanted to.
 Cell was largely programmed to destroy, and Buu is just acting according to his nature.
 Frieza, on the other hand, just wanted to be evil.
-Among all of DBS‘ villains, he actually chose to traverse the path of a mass murderer.
+Among all of DBS‘ villains, he was the one who actually chose to traverse the path of a mass murderer.

 Episode 90 was just dope, there's nothing more to add.
 It's Mothers Day but here's a Father-Son Artwork #DragonBallSuper pic.twitter.com/JGUizwNiN1